threonyl/sundwich_temp/_pages/tool_setup.md

 	* macOS (Tested on macOS 15)
 	* Windows 11 (Windows 10 should also work)

-> [!CAUTION]
-> Earlier versions of macOS have permission issues with Java applications like Digital.
+**Note:** Earlier versions of macOS have permission issues with Java applications like Digital.
 Thus, they won't run, or even if they run, **you won't be able to see your files and folders**.
 We have come across similar issues in the previous years for macOS users.
 Hence, you must **update your macOS** to the latest version for Digital to work.
+{: .notice--danger}

 **Table Of Contents**